Social Icons

 Directed by John Schlesinger

-Here is a movie I really enjoyed and I thought I wouldn’t the screenplay was majestic and the acting was soul consuming.
-You will be totally engrossed on how the characters of Joe Buck and Ratso are portrayed you will forget you are watching a film.
+Here’s a movie I really enjoyed, even though I didn’t think I would.
+The screenplay was majestic, and the acting was soul-consuming.
+You’ll be so engrossed in how the characters of Joe Buck and Ratso are portrayed that you’ll forget you’re watching a film.

-The movie is a merger of three stories running simultaneously, that and the awesome acting pair of Jon Voigt and Dustin Hoffman are the best things this movie has to offer.
+The movie merges three stories running simultaneously, and that—along with the incredible acting duo of Jon Voight and Dustin Hoffman—is the best thing this film has to offer.

-The film starts from where Joe makes up his mind to become a male prostitute and goes to New York where he meets Ratso.
-The director then used flashbacks for Joe’s tale of life before New York, conversations between Joe and Ratso, to tell Ratso’s tale of life before he met Joe and the present happening in the movie to tell the tale of life trying to become a male prostitute and the beginning of Joe’s friendship with Ratso.
+The film starts with Joe Buck deciding to become a male prostitute and heading to New York, where he meets Ratso.
+The director uses flashbacks to tell Joe’s backstory, conversations between Joe and Ratso to reveal Ratso’s past, and the present events to show Joe’s struggles as a male prostitute and the beginning of his friendship with Ratso.

-I wouldn’t lie to you by saying the flashbacks were easy to grasps, because they weren’t, I had to read the book to fully grasp what they flashback composed of.
-After reading I then appreciated the screenplay adaptation.
+I won’t lie to you—the flashbacks weren’t easy to grasp.
+I had to read the book to fully understand what they were about.
+After reading it, I appreciated the screenplay adaptation even more.

-The movie plot starts with an introduction of Joe Buck (Jon Voight) who is all dressed up as a cowboy heading to New York to become a male prostitute.
-On his arrival he tries to pick up women and when he finally succeeded he, ended up giving money instead of getting money for his sexual service.
+The movie begins with Joe Buck (Jon Voight), dressed as a cowboy, heading to New York to become a male prostitute.
+When he arrives, he tries to pick up women, but when he finally succeeds, he ends up giving money instead of getting paid for his services.

-While at a diner he meets a new friend a guy named Ratso, while discussing his predicament Ratso informs him he needs representation to be able to get clients, Joe pays Ratso for the required connection, which ended up being bogus and Ratso makes off with his money.
+While at a diner, he meets a guy named Ratso.
+After discussing his predicament, Ratso tells Joe he needs representation to get clients.
+Joe pays Ratso for the supposed connections, but it turns out to be a scam, and Ratso runs off with his money.

-Joe now down on his luck and no money runs into Ratso after another sexual favor now to male customer warranted no pay, Ratso offers to house Joe while they come up with ways to make money.
+Now down on his luck and broke, Joe runs into Ratso again after another failed attempt at getting paid for a sexual favor—this time with a male customer.
+Ratso offers to let Joe stay with him while they figure out ways to make money together.

-The movie was a financial success at the box office raking in over $44 million based on a $3.2 million budget and it is rated 43rd in the AFI list of 100 greatest Films of all time.
-This movie is worth seeing and you will appreciate the depth and diverse acting style it brings.
+The movie was a financial success at the box office, raking in over $44 million on a $3.2 million budget.
+It’s also rated 43rd on AFI’s list of the 100 Greatest Films of All Time.
+This movie is worth seeing, and you’ll appreciate the depth and diverse acting styles it brings.

 0 comments: